Screening Saves Lives Campaign

 As part of the Screening Saves Lives Campaign, the Fierce Ladies in Pink, travel to Springfield for our Annual Advocacy Day.
 Advocates meet with elected officials to educate them on the importance of IBCCP to their communities.
 This year we will be traveling to Springfield on May 14, 2015.
 The trip is open to anyone who is passionate about health equity and reducing the disparity in breast cancer mortality for women of color.

-For more information on how to make your voice heard and join our Screening Saves Lives Campaign email us at email@example.com to get involved.
+However, if you'd like to explore other ways in which to make your voice heard and join our Screening Saves Lives Campaign email us at firstname.lastname@example.org.